 New Undergraduate Major and Graduate Degree Program Proposals

 Each of the areas below should be addressed in the program proposal.
 With the exception of the summary statement appearing at the beginning of the proposal, the information may be presented in any order.
-This may be useful when preparing a proposal that will need approvals by the state.
+Using the order required by the state is recommended for proposals that will require state-level approval

 Summary Statement